sd2beatles/data_engineer_project/sql-python/spotify_artist_search(class version).md

     main()
 ```

-Code on this secion is used when you decide to store the finanl data to dataBase in MySQL.
+Code on this secion is used when you decide to store the finanl data to dataBase in postgresql

 ```python